osisoft/PI-Adapter/V1/Configuration/Message logging configuration.md

 # Message logging configuration

-OSIsoft adapters write daily log messages to flat text files in the following locations:
+OSIsoft adapters write daily log messages for the adapter, the system, and omf egress to flat text files in the following locations:

 • Windows: *%ProgramData%\OSIsoft\Adapters\adapterName\adapterId\Logs*